WebAssembly/spec/md-proto/WebAssembly.md

  - All global imports must be immutable.
  - Each global import with an initializer is required to be mutable.
  - Each import is required to be resolved by the embedder.
+ - A linear-memory import's initial size is required to be at least the imported linear-memory space's initial size.
+ - A linear-memory import's maximum size is required to be at most the imported linear-memory space's maximum size.
+ - A table import's initial length is required to be at least the imported table's initial length.
+ - A table import's maximum length is required to be at most the imported table's maximum length.
  - Embedding-specific validation may be performed on each import.

 > Global imports may be permitted to be mutable in the future.